sammieatkins/accessibility-course/accessibility-course/src/content/lessons/02_alt-text/instruction.md

 Hate to break it to you—blind users don't care about aesthetics.
 Alt text for decorative images is just noise.

+And another thing, if you're thinking about what alt text to write for an image of text... stop right there.
+Unless it's a logo or part of a screenshot, that text should just be [real text](/lessons/06_semantic-html/instruction/#use-real-text).

 ## How to Write Alt Text in Your Code

 Alright, enough theory, let's get into how to actually code alt text.
 For our beginner beginners, we'll briefly cover how to write alt text at all.
 You use the alt attribute inside an `<img>` tag.
 Like this: